auth0/docs/articles/connections/enterprise/azure-active-directory/v1/index.md

 title: Connect your app to Azure Active Directory (Classic Portal)
 description: How to obtain a ClientId and Client Secret for a Microsoft Azure Active Directory with the Classic Portal.
 crews: crew-2
+toc: true
 ---

 # Connect your app to Azure Active Directory (Classic Portal)

-::: note
+::: version-warning
-This page uses the Azure Active Directory Classic Portal, for information on using the current portal, [click here.](/connections/enterprise/azure-active-directory)
+This document covers the Azure Active Directory Classic Portal.
 :::

 To allow users to login using a Microsoft Azure Active Directory account, you must register your application through the Microsoft Azure portal.
 If you don't have a Microsoft Azure account, you can [signup](http://www.windowsazure.com/en-us/pricing/free-trial) for free.